 I was first licensed on June 15, 1993.
 I passed the written exams for the Technician and General class licenses but I didn't know Morse code.
 In 2006, I finally learned it after a few weeks of daily practice with an excellent program called "CW Player" by Gabriel, F6DQM.
 I was then able to upgrade to Extra Class at Hamcom in 2006.

-There isn't much room for antennas when you live in an apartment so I make due with what I have.
+There isn't much room for antennas when you live in an apartment so I make do with what I have.
 I'm always looking for new ways to "make a better mousetrap".
 I'm able to work all bands from 7 to 927 Mhz.
-I keep a wire hidden in the trees along with a j-pole for 2 meter and 70 cm.
+I keep a 20 ga. dipole hidden in the trees, about 20 feet on each leg.
 The trees are covered by a long vine that has latched onto my wires, making them stronger!
+On the balcony, I have 2m and 70 cm yagi antennas that I built, based on the designs by Kent Britain, WA5VJB.
+A dual-band j-pole for FM repeater work is kept in the bedroom to keep some distance between the similar antennas.

 Below: Balcony antenna farm.
 I live in an apartment, so stealth operation is important.
 I threw (2) 20 ga. wires into the trees and it works 40m and up.
-I also hung a cellular mobile antenna with a ground plane for the 900 MHz radio and the j-pole is good for both 2m and 70cm.
+I don't know how long they are, I just threw a wire (tied to a fishing weight) as far as I could, as high as I could, into the trees.
+I also hung a cellular mobile antenna with a ground plane for the 900 MHz radio.
+It's hard to see here, just to the right of the blue bird feeder.
+The yagis are also home-brew, designed by Kent, WA5VJB.

 Click here for an Excel spreadsheet of Dallas area repeaters, police frequencies, and more.
 More HAM radio stuff is to be added in the near future.
 You're welcome to visit the rest of my website (which purposely does not link to this page) at: www.scottbomb.com